-Random channel means a channel chosen in a random way within the band.
+Random channel means a channel chosen in a random way within the channel band in use.

 Previous channel is the last CC, CC/TC or TC to which the MS has been locked.
 The MS shall store the power bits and channel number received in the last frame on this channel.